-Mercer Delegated Solutions in Europe (Mercer DSE1), is a leading provider of investment solutions including a comprehensive suite of multi-sector and single-sector funds catering for the investment needs of a wide range of investors.
-This climate change management statement sets out in more detail the climate change-related commitments made in Mercer DSE's publicly available Sustainable Investment Policyii for the multi-client Mercer funds it manages (Mercer Funds), and is specifically focused on the funds for our defined benefit clients.
+The Mercer SmartPathTM solution sits within Mercer Delegated Solutions Europe (Mercer DSE1).
+Mercer DSE is a leading provider of investment solutions including a comprehensive suite of multi-sector and single-sector funds catering for the investment needs of a wide range of investors.

+This climate change management statement sets out in more detail the climate change-related commitments made in Mercer DSE's publicly available Sustainable Investment Policy for the multi-client Mercer funds it manages (Mercer Funds), and is specifically focused on the funds for our defined contribution clients.
 The climate change-related financial risks, particularly the carbon emissions of Mercer's operations, are captured in reporting by Marsh & McLennan Companies, Mercer's parent entity, on a global basis, which includes emissions reporting to CDP annually.

-Mercer DSE leverages the well-established research and proactive approach to climate change that Mercer has taken for many years, as championed by our industry-leading global Responsible Investment team2.
+Mercer DSE leverages off the well-established research and proactive approach to climate change that Mercer has taken for many years, as championed by our industry-leading global Responsible Investment team.
 In 2011, Mercer published its first global research report on climate change and its implications for strategic asset allocation.
 This was followed in June 2015 by the major update, Investing in a Time of Climate Change, and most recently in 2019 by Investing in a Time of Climate Change - The Sequel.